Published on Brock University (http://brocku.ca)

-The Department of Tourism and Environment at Brock University was created as a result of strong commitment and interest of faculty members to address the issues of sustainable tourism.
+The Department of Tourism Management (formerly Tourism and Environment) at Brock University was created as a result of strong commitment and interest of faculty members to address the issues of sustainable tourism.

 The department is very interdisciplinary in nature.
 Faculty members offer students expertise in business, ecology, economics, environmental studies, management, and tourism planning and development, and have a wealth of experience in interdisciplinary research, teaching, and community involvement.
 Emphasis is placed on exploring the human-environment interface at all scales - local, national, and international - and on integrating economic, environmental and socioplitical perspectives.
 This commitment is reflected in our program structure, which engages students with their local community as well as providing systemic opportunities for international study.

-Top left: Ontario Tourism Minister Jim Bradley joins TREN Chair Dr. Anthony Ward at the podium to introduce the new Tourism and Environment program in the Sankey Chambers, Brock University, October 2006.
-Centre: Brock senior administrators and invited guests assemble for a formal group photo at the TREN program launch.
-Right: TREN Chair Anthony Ward shares his perspectives on the exciting new program with an attentive and enthusiastic audience.
+Top left: Former Ontario Tourism Minister Jim Bradley joins program Chair Dr. Anthony Ward at the podium to introduce the Tourism and Environment program (now Tourism Management program) in the Sankey Chambers, Brock University, October 2006.
+Centre: Brock senior administrators and invited guests assemble for a formal group photo at the program launch.
+Right: Chair Anthony Ward shares his perspectives on the exciting new program with an attentive and enthusiastic audience.